-NCI tells us 5 out of every 10 people said they always or usually get enough information to help plan services.
+NCI tells us 8 out of every 10 people said they always or usually get enough information about services and supports their family can get.

 Is the information you get about services easy to understand?

-NCI tells us 7 out of every 10 people said the information they get about services is always or usually easy to understand.
+NCI tells us 6 out of every 10 people said the information they get about services is always or usually easy to understand.